gbromios/cornucopia/README.md

 Given the breadth of changes required to upgrade from 1.7 to 1.8, it quickly became apparent that it would be faster and easier to re-implement the entire thing from scratch.
 It's gone quite well, and starting fresh allowed me to add and change functionality

-The underlying ethos of CornuCopia is that of WilsonSMP: to add depth of gameplay and aesthetics without over-complicated mechanics that detract from the general feel of vanilla.
+The underlying ethos of CornuCopia is that of Sundered SMP: to add depth of gameplay and aesthetics without over-complicated mechanics that detract from the general feel of vanilla.

 art assets at a good baseline for release, though sometime in the next month, I would like to work with enzer to improve the crop art

-I've got a list of crafting recipes for wilson, but I'd prefer if only a small number were made available at launch.
+I've got a list of crafting recipes, but I'd prefer if only a small number were made available at launch.
 Part of the fun of this mod (i hope) will be discovering what's possible.

 Without further ado: